dariusf/dariusf.github.io/content/blog/erd-alloy.md

 2. No `e1`s are related by `r1` multiple times

 This can all be expressed in Alloy as follows.
-The `check` command is used to verify a property, producing a counterexample if it exists within the given finite *scope*.
+The `check` command is used to verify a property, producing a counterexample if it exists within the given finite <abbr title="the number of entities in the model">scope</abbr>.

 ```alloy
 sig e1 {